GoogleCloudPlatform/cloud-image-tests/README.md

 Tests are organized into go packages in the test\_suites directory and are written in go.
-Each package must at a minimum contain a setup file (by conventioned named setup.go) and at least one test file (by convention named
+Each package must at a minimum contain a setup file (by convention named setup.go) and at least one test file (by convention named
 $packagename\_test.go).
 Due to golang style conventions, the package name cannot contain an underscore.
-Thus, for the test suite name to match the packagename, the name of the test suite should not contain an underscore.
+Thus, for the test suite name to match the package name, the name of the test suite should not contain an underscore.
 For example, if a new test suite was created to test image licenses, it should be called imagelicensing, not image_licensing.